GironsLopez/GironsLopez.github.io/cv/index.md

 Folkborgsvägen 17
 601 76 Norrköping, Sweden

-*I am a hydrologist with an interdisciplinary background and I recently defended my PhD.
-I look forward to opportunities to contribute with my knowledge to address water related issues and thus make society more resilient and sustainable.
-I also want to continue learning about hydrology and water resources but also about societal behaviour and data analysis.
+*I am a hydrologist with an interdisciplinary background who aims at making society more resilient and sustainable through addressing water-related issues.
+I am continuously learning about hydrology and water resources management but also about societal behaviour and data analysis.
 Everything is connected!*

 <div class="line-separator"></div>